-- Not have borrowed in excess of Title IV loan limits
+- have borrowed over Title IV loan limits.

-- Not be enrolled concurrently in an elementary or secondary school
+- be enrolled concurrently in an elementary or secondary school

 Financial Aid Priority Dates

-In order to provide adequate time for processing and awarding financial aid to students prior to class starting, priority dates are identified for each semester.
+To provide adequate time to process and award financial aid to students before the start of classes, priority dates are identified for each semester for submitting the requested documentation.
 Priority deadline dates are:

 Missed Priority Deadlines

-Students are strongly encouraged to apply for financial aid and all applications are accepted and processed.
-However, late applications may not be processed in time for financial aid awards to pay for tuition or books.
-Students who submit applications after priority deadlines should plan to pay for tuition and books to avoid cancellation of class registration.
-If they then qualify for financial aid after their applications are processed, deposits on their BankMobile Debit Card are issued to them later in the term.
+Students are strongly encouraged to apply for financial aid.
+All applications are accepted and processed; however, late applications may not be processed in time for financial aid awards to pay for tuition or books.
+Students who submit applications after priority deadlines should plan to pay for tuition and books to avoid the cancellation of class registration.
+If they then qualify for financial aid after their applications are processed, deposits to their selected refund preference are issued to them later in the term.

 Award Year - The financial aid award year runs from July 1 to June 30.
-Students should complete an application for financial aid each year.
+Students need to complete an application for financial aid each year.

-FAFSA - Students can apply for federal financial aid by completing the Free Application for Federal Student Aid (FAFSA) available on line at fafsa.ed.gov.
-FAFSA on the Web Worksheets are available in the Financial Aid Office.
-If web access is unavailable or assistance is needed, a FAFSA workshop is held each Friday.
-For times and locations of the workshops, call the Financial Aid Office at 704-330-6942.
+FAFSA - Students can apply for federal financial aid by completing the Free Application for Federal Student Aid (FAFSA) available online at fafsa.ed.gov.
+If web access is unavailable or assistance is needed, FAFSA workshops are held on Fridays.
+For times and locations of the workshops, or to make an appointment, call the Financial Aid Office at 704.330.6942.

 Corrections - If a mistake is made in what is reported on the FAFSA, a correction must be made.